 Becoming familiar with the wide variety of documents covered by the Form I-9 list takes time, and airports have found it beneficial to conduct annual training.
-Many of the documents are updated with enhanced security measures, so Authorized Signatories need to stay updated on the newer versions of the accepted IDs and the security features they may include.
+Many of the documents are updated with enhanced security measures, so Authorized Signatories need to stay updated on the newer versions of accepted IDs and the security features they may include.
+Improving Authorized Signatories' knowledge of authentic and acceptable documents improves efficiency in the vetting process.